sourcegraph-ce/terraform-provider-genymotion/README.md

 }
 ```

-### Example - Start one device with adb connection
+### Example - Start one device with ADB connection

-The following example shows you how to start 1 device and connect it with adb.
+The following example shows you how to start one device and connect it to ADB.
-* By default connected_with_adb is equal to true, so the paramater is optionnal
+* By default connected_with_adb is equal to true, so the parameter is optional
-* if you don"t want to connect the device with adb, set `connected_with_adb = false`
+* if you don't want to connect the device with ADB, set `connected_with_adb = false`

 ```hcl
 # use env vars to configure the provider